wp-cli/language-command/README.md

 		Language code to uninstall.

 	[--format=<format>]
 		Render output in a particular format.
-Used when installing languages for all themes.
+Used when installing languages for all plugins.
 		---
 		default: table
 		options: